-When you’re looking for a destination that has mangrove forests full of birds and mammals, deep water filled sinkholes just waiting to be explored, and a tropical climate that never dips below 18°C/64°F every month of the year, then Cozumel is the island for you!
+Are you looking for a tropical destination that has mangrove forests full of birds and mammals, deep water-filled sinkholes just waiting to be explored, and a sunny climate that never dips below 18°C/64°F year-round?
+If so, then you want to visit Cozumel Mexico!

-Want some ideas of the best things to do in Cozumel?
+Cozumel offers dozens of fantastic things to do.
 You’ll be able to walk or take a horseback ride to discover beautiful parks and sandy beaches on the island.
-Or you could take the ferry from San Miguel to Playa del Carmen on the mainland, hire a car or scooter, and visit Riviera Maya for the day.
+Or you could take the ferry to the mainland from San Miguel, hire a car or scooter in Playa del Carmen, and visit Riviera Maya for the day.

-Why not extend your stay and fly to Cancun for a few days, then transfer to Playa del Carmen.
-Spend a few days in Riviera Maya enjoying the beach and exploring the Mayan ruins, then head to Cozumel for your island time.
-You can prearrange transportation from Cancun airport to your Cancun hotel using Cancun airport transportation.
+Many people extend their stay, though.
+You can fly to Cancun for a few days, then transfer to Playa del Carmen.
+Spend a few days in Riviera Maya enjoying the beaches and exploring the Mayan ruins in Tulum and Coba, then head to Cozumel for your island time.
+(You can prearrange transportation from Cancun airport or head to your Cancun hotel using Cancun airport transportation.)

-Our Cozumel travel guide will give you the essentials for planning your trip.
-Just remember to bring your camera – you’ll come home with some spectacular photos!
+This Cozumel travel guide will give you the essentials for planning your trip.
+Just remember to bring your camera.
+You’ll come home with some spectacular photos!

 Here are some things to do in Cozumel for a day (or more!)